aspose-cells/Aspose.Cells-Products/cells/en/tutorial/how-to-draw-shapes/_index.md

 weight: 7700
 limit:
 description: Learn how to add shapes.
-keywords: [add shapes, how to add shapes in Aspose.Cells, how to add shapes using Aspose.Cells]
+keywords: [add shapes., how to add shapes in Aspose.Cells., how to add shapes using Aspose.Cells]
 url: /tutorial/add-shapes-in-excel
 ---